 - As pods are provisioned, the Docker bridge interface on each node allocates an address for each new container.

 - Pods within the same host can communicate using the Docker bridge, while pods on different hosts will have their traffic encapsulated in UDP packets by flanneld for routing to the appropriate destination.

 Encapsulation and Routing¶

-Flannel supports several different types of backends available for encapsulation and routing.
-Rafay MKS configures and enables the default approach (recommended) VXLAN because it offers great perfornance and does not require manual intervention.
+Flannel supports different types of backends for encapsulation and routing.
+The controller configures and enables the default approach (recommended) VXLAN because it offers great performance and does not require manual intervention.

 Calico's network policy capabilities layered on top of Flannel's base networking help provide additional security and control.